YuraVolk/Js-Library/README.md

 ## Contributing Guidelines
 [Contributing Guidelines](https://github.com/YuraVolk/Js-Library/blob/master/CONTRIBUTING.md) for this library.

-P.S. Это очень важный файл
+P.S.
+This is a very important file.